A Twist in Time

 Tsunade lifted her head and gazed directly at Sakura's face.
 "Something like that," she said flatly, her eyes twinkling.
 Sakura was baffled by her mentor's calm facade.
 Tsunade dropped the stack of papers on the desk with a dismissive air.
 "I'm afraid we're greatly outnumbered, Sakura.
 Our troops will stand no chance if this war carries out.
 It must be stopped."

 Sakura nodded, unsure what to make of Tsunade's comment.
-The Hokage of right, of course.
+The Hokage was right, of course.
 The ninjas of Konoha rarely fought as a single unit and were anything but ready to assemble against a threat like this.
 In fact, most of the village's ninjas were currently hiding with their families under the false impression that the lockdown was happening because of a prison breakout.
 Very few had the faintest idea that Orochimaru was planning to attack, let alone launch the attack today.
 Sakura, being the Hokage's apprentice and confidante, tended to have the upper hand in learning important information in a timely manner.
 A part of her had known from the moment the lockdown was announced that this was no ordinary procedure.
 The climate in the Hokage Tower over the past several weeks had told her as much.

 "Tsunade-sama, may I ask what your plan is?"
 Sakura asked hesitantly.
 She had a nagging feeling that her mentor was withholding a crucial piece of information.